moebiussurfing/ofxBeatClock/README.md

 ## TODO:

 - BUG: Repair problems when sometimes beat 1 tick it's displaced to beat 2...
+- Add the correct workflow for LINK.
+Must add some mode toggle.
 - BUG: Some log errors must be repaired on ofxAbletonLink that seems drop down fps/performance...
 - On-the-fly re-sync to bar beat start.
-- A better link between play button/params in all internal/external clock source modes with one unique play button.
+- A better link between play button/params in all internal/external clock source modes, with one unique play button.
 - Add filter to smooth/stabilize BPM number when using external midi clock mode.
 - ~~Add alternative and better timer approach using the audio-buffer to avoid out-of-sync problems of current timers (https://forum.openframeworks.cc/t/audio-programming-basics/34392/10).
 Problems happen when minimizing or moving the app window..
 Any help is welcome!~~